 This was Apple’s vision; to create a company that becomes a trailblazer, a trendsetter in the industry.
 Creativity and passion were the pillars, on which leaders like Steve Jobs built this corporation.

 Today, even after achieving the status of a trillion-dollar company, Apple seems to be visionless.
 The company is struggling to meet three challenges: product innovation, services business, and reinventing current products.

 As mentioned above, engineers and product designers have not been able to come up with anything better than Apple Watch.
 The current line-up of iPhones (XR, XS, and XS Max) has nothing impressive.
 Apple has created unparalleled chaos in its iPads series – iPad, mini, Air, and Pro.
 Users are clueless as to which iPad to buy.

 In 1997, Steve Jobs came back to Apple, and the first thing he did was to streamline its product range.
 Remove the unnecessary and make way for the essentials.
 This was his motto, and with this crystal clear vision, he pulled Apple off the chaos.

-If video streaming services are considered, Netflix, Prime Video, and Hulu are established names.
-They are creating original contents and broadcasting licensed shows for years.
+If video streaming services are considered, Netflix, Prime Video, and Hulu have established names.
+They are creating original content and broadcasting licensed shows for years.
 And by the time Apple creates its catalog, both the distinguished streaming services will have added perhaps hundreds of shows and movies to its kitty.